 7. Science Museum

-The Science Museum was founded in 1857 with objects shown at the Great Exhibition held in the Crystal Palace.
+The Science Museum in London was founded in 1857 with objects shown at the Great Exhibition held in the Crystal Palace.
 Today the Museum is world renowned for its historic collections, awe-inspiring galleries and inspirational exhibitions.

 8. Sir John Soane's Museum

 Soane was born in 1753, the son of a bricklayer, and died after a long and distinguished career, in 1837.
 Soane designed this house to live in, but also as a setting for his antiquities and his works of art.
 After the death of his wife (1815), he lived here alone, constantly adding to and rearranging his collections.
 Having been deeply disappointed by the conduct of his two sons, one of whom survived him, he determined to establish the house as a museum to which 'amateurs and students' should have access.